kief/infrastructure-as-code.com/_patterns/stack-configuration/index.md

 </figure>

-## Typical uses for configuring stack instances differently
+## Purpose of stack configuration

-As described in the [stack replication patterns](/patterns/stack-replication), there are two main patterns used to create multiple stack instances from a single stack project.
-One is a [template stack](/patterns/stack-replication/template-stack.html), where all of the instances created from a stack project are intended to be highly consistent.
-There should be very little variation between them.
-The common case of this is when creating stack instances to test software - the same stack source code is used to create instances for development, test, and production, so that the software is tested in an environment that is consistent with production.
+The [template stack pattern](/patterns/stack-replication/template-stack.html) enables a single stack definition source code project to be used to create multiple stack instances that are highly consistent.
+A common use case is to create the infrastructure for multiple environments for testing and running software.
+The same stack source code is used to create instances for development, test, and production, so that the software is tested in an environment that is consistent with production.

 <figure>